tylertechtyler/100-days-of-code/log.md

 **Today's Progress**: I spent the past 3 evenings on studying bootstrap and building a front end design for my computer repair shop app.
 This gives me a GREAT idea of everything I will need to do to finish putting it together.
 I am only going to count it as one day because I only spent maybe an hour each day on this.

+### Day 4: December 14, 15, 16 2020

+**Today's Progress**: these days I spent studying my C++ course material.
+I will count it as one day since it did not feel like as much, and there was a break in between these days and the most recent days I coded.
+Am I doing this challenge right? anyway:
+I learned string modify operations, character operations, and conditional expressions and worked on some simple problems involving those to practice the concepts.